qianngli/FNGBS/README.md

 Implementation
 --------
 **With respect to FNGBS algorithm, to run the code, please perform 'main.m'.
-As for obtained recommended bands, we need run 'main_recomBand.m'.**
+As for obtained recommended bands, we need to conduct 'main_recomBand.m'.**

 Result
 --------